sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/16_Forms_and_user_input_detailed/200_Dealing_with_form_submission_and_user_input.md

 - If input value is wanted on each keystroke, `onChange` is better.

 Note that in both ways, resetting the input is possible, but writing to the DOM (using `ref`) is not a clean way to use React.
 In short, prefer state if there is need for 2-way-binding (i.e. for input resets), either with `ref` or `onChange`, by setting the `value` property in the `input` tag.

+- Remember to clear the input on form submission.
+Doing this is possible with 2-way-binding, as shown earlier in the course.